NCAANational Collegiate Athletic Association

 FAQs about the NCAA Eligibility CenterStudent-athletes must register with the NCAA Eligibility Center to be eligible to play NCAA Division I or II sports in college.
 Athletes playing in Division III do not have to register.

 What is the NCAA Eligibility Center?The NCAA Eligibility Center certifies whether prospective college athletes are eligible to play sports at NCAA Division I or II institutions.
-It does this by reviewing the student-athlete's academic record, SAT® or ACT scores, and amateur status to ensure conformity with NCAA rules.
+It does this by reviewing the student-athlete's academic record and amateur status to ensure conformity with NCAA rules.

 What are NCAA Divisions I, II, and III?The NCAA is the governing body of many intercollegiate sports.
 Each college regulated by the NCAA has established rules on eligibility, recruiting and financial aid and falls into one of the three membership divisions (Divisions I, II and III).
 Divisions are based on college size and the scope of their athletic programs and scholarships.